-Your iPhone can do many things, but here's one ability you might not have considered: with the right app you can turn it into a remote control for your smart TV or Apple TV.
+Your iPhone can do many things, but here's one ability you might not have considered: with the right app you can turn it into a remote control for your smart TV.
 In this article we show you a quick and easy way to set up this handy feature and save yourself from digging around the back of the sofa when you want to watch Netflix.

 Using an iPhone as a smart TV remote